 This is apparently especially important if you ever plan to have more kids – which I do.

 Okay, this one might not be anywhere you can see, but it’s still extremely important.
 My goal is 10 reps, 6 times a day.
 I have a little app on my phone that reminds me to do them.
-If I hope to ever do a jumping jack again without tinkling a little, I have to stick to these!
+If I hope to ever do a jumping jack again (or sneeze) without tinkling a little, I have to stick to these!

 Measure Portion Sizes